nickl-dev/nickl-dev/README.md

 ### Hello there 👋

-- 💬 Ask me about: clean code.
+- 💬 Ask me about: writing clean code.
-- 🌱 I’m currently learning: Python, Next.js.
+- 📈 I’m currently learning: [Python, Next.js]
-- ⚡ Fun fact: I've been inside The Great Pyramid of Giza.
+- 🗞️ Fun fact: I've been inside The Great Pyramid of Giza.

 <!--
 Here are some ideas to get you started: